 Blogs can be more than words

 You're not limited to the written word when composing a great blog post.
 Your posts can include photos, diagrams and video clips to help get your message across.
 You can also include links to other web pages in your blog, and to other web pages on the internet.

 Posts are organised automatically

-When you publish a new post, it automatically appears at the top of your blog, above your previous posts.
+When you publish a new post, it automatically appears at the top of your blog page, above your previous posts.
 You can scroll down to see your previous posts beneath it, and visitors to your blog can search and sort your posts by year or month.

 Adding labels to blog posts